hutte-recipes/hutte-pull-std-value-set-translations/README.md

         git push
 ```

-Note 1: If your project still uses `sfdx`, replace the `sf` command by `sfdx force:source:retrieve --metadata 'StandardValueSetTranslation:*' --targetusername "${SALESFORCE_USERNAME}"`
+*Note 1: If your project still uses `sfdx`, replace the `sf` command by `sfdx force:source:retrieve --metadata 'StandardValueSetTranslation:*' --targetusername "${SALESFORCE_USERNAME}"`.
+In Hutte, the salesforce cli version is defined by the docker image used, which can be updated in the Project Settings menu.

-Note 2: This custom button can also be added to sandboxes page in Hutte, for that, add the button to `sandbox` instead of `scratch_org`
+*Note 2: This custom button can also be added to sandboxes page in Hutte, for that, add the button to `sandbox` instead of `scratch_org`

 ### Step 2